 Another form of sexual harassment is when your boss states or implies that sex or being in a romantic relationship is a condition of keeping your job, getting a promotion or otherwise succeeding at work.
 That kind of sexual harassment is called “quid pro quo” sexual harassment, and it violates the law in both New York and New Jersey.
 No employee should be required to trade sex for career advancement!Protecting Clients' Rights Through Vigorous Negotiation and Litigation

-Sexual harassment attorneys at our firm champion the rights of sexual harassment victims and pursue claims in order to hold sexual harassers and their employers accountable.
+The sexual harassment attorneys at our New Jersey law firm champion the rights of sexual harassment victims and pursue claims in order to hold sexual harassers and their employers accountable.
 Victims trust our employment law attorneys to act with compassion and discretion while putting the weight and resources of the firm on your side, evening the odds against formidable employers.New Jersey Sexual Harassment Lawyers

 Clients rely on Rabner Baumgart Ben-Asher & Nirenberg, P.C. for the drive and perseverance our attorneys provide and the results we produce in employment discrimination, whistleblower retaliation, sexual harassment and other employment-related cases.
 From our welcoming office in Upper Montclair, we serve all of New Jersey and represent clients who are employed in New York.